-For an irreducible cuspidal representation $\rho$ of $GL(n_\rho,F)$ (this defines $n_\rho$), by $\rho$ will be denoted also the corresponding irreducible representation of the Weil group $W_F$ under the local Langlands correspondence for general linear groups.
-The irreducible algebraic representation of $\slc$ of dimension $a$ over $\C$ is denoted by $ E_a. $ A triple $\rab$, $\rho\in \mc C$, $a,b\in\Z_{>0}$ is called Jordan block.
+For an irreducible cuspidal representation $\rho$ of $GL(n_\rho,F)$ (this defines $n_\rho$), $\rho$ will also denote the corresponding irreducible representation of the Weil group $W_F$ under the local Langlands correspondence for general linear groups.
+The irreducible algebraic representation of $\slc$ of dimension $a$ over $\C$ is denoted by $ E_a. $ A triple $\rab$, $\rho\in \mc C$, $a,b\in\Z_{>0}$ is called a Jordan block.
 To shorten notation in the paper, we denote

 For a connected reductive group $G$ over $F$, the connected component of the dual group $^LG$ is denoted by $^LG^0$, and called the complex dual group.
 Then $^L -2pt \Sp(2n,F)^0=\SO(2n+1,\C)$ and $^L -2pt \SO(2n+1,F)^0=\Sp(2n,\C)$.
-Set $n^*=2n+1$ (resp. $n^*=2n$) if $G=\Sp(2n,F)$) (resp. $G=\SO(2n+1,F)$).
+Set $n^*=2n+1$ (resp. $n^*=2n$) if $G=\Sp(2n,F)$ (resp. $G=\SO(2n+1,F)$).